digovc/AIDev-Frontend/README.md

 ## Licença

-Este projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.
+Este projeto está sob a licença Apache 2.0.